 - The Deck – Focused on cold cases featured on playing cards in U.S. prisons

-- “The 3 of Diamonds: Lauria Bible and Ashley Freeman” – Groundbreaking episode that helped renew interest in this cold case
+- “The 3 of Diamonds: Lauria Bible and Ashley Freeman” – An episode that got people talking again in this cold case

 - “The Queen of Hearts: Faith Hedgepeth” – Powerful storytelling that brought national attention to this unsolved murder